- Why choose Western Sydney University?

 - If you are still in your home country/region

-Important note: If you have already arrived in Australia, you cannot defer your course and stay in the country.
+Important note: If you have already arrived in Australia, you cannot defer your program and stay in the country.
 There are implications to your student visa if you remain in Australia and not studying as a full-time student.

 In limited circumstances students may be able to remain onshore on a student visa while taking a break from study, provided they meet medical, compassionate, or compelling grounds (e.g. they are medically unable to travel).
 In most cases, student visa holders are expected to return home during periods of break from study.